jboero/nomados/README.md

 # Nomad Init
 An experiment after Hashiconf Digital 2020 for building a minimal Linux Nomad agent.
 This build has been developed and tested on Fedora 32, and copies some local dependencies into the qcow image during packaging.
 Qemu-img must be installed and the nbd kernel module loaded to mount the qcow2 image created during `buildimg.sh`.
+Accompanying blog post on Medium: https://medium.com/@boeroboy/nomad-vs-systemd-e0db80d34e8a

 Source for sdhcp can be found here: https://git.2f30.org/sdhcp/.
 Source for Linux kernel built directly: